gne-ldh/Anonymous-Crew/README.md

 <p align="justify">Security systems need database storage just like many other applications.
 However, the special requirements of the security market mean that vendors must choose their database partner carefully.</p>

+# Installation of Project

+To install this project in your machine just follow few steps [X] Clone the repository in you machine
+[X] Put the folder inside the root folder of your sever [X] Extract the folder
+[X] Export the database using mysql(You don't need to create a database) [X] Now head toward the project and login using passwords
+   - Username : Hardeep581    Password : hardeep    (For HoD Access)
+   - Username : Sanjeev344    Password : sanjeev    (For Lecturer Access)
+   - Username : 1405          Password : 1405       (For Student Access)
+**Note: You are required to use this during day time as this fetch the real time lectures**

 > Because of getting the operations done in single click, this software is highly scalable and flexible to use.
 But we are continuously improving this to make it better day by day :v: